Other Tools and Programs

 A full IDE (integrated development environment) for Python software development.
 It ships with everything you need to write python scripts and complete software, including support for YAML syntax highlighting.
 It’s a little overkill for writing roles/playbooks, but it can be a very useful tool if you write modules and submit code for Ansible.
-Can be used to debug the Ansible engine.
+Can be used to debug

 A closed-source, subscription GUI text editor.
 You can customize the GUI with themes and install packages for language highlighting and other refinements.
 You can install Sublime on Linux, macOS and Windows.
 Useful Sublime plugins include:

 GitGutter - shows information about files in a git repository.

 SideBarEnhancements - provides enhancements to the operations on Sidebar of Files and Folders.

 Sublime Linter - a code-linting framework for Sublime Text 3.

 Pretty YAML - prettifies YAML for Sublime Text 2 and 3.